 Harmonising and agreeing a common vocabulary is most important when it comes to international standardisation.
 In this respect all standardisations activities focus on defining important terms which are needed for their domain.
-For the area of robotics, many terms have been agreed and already published in international standards, e.g., ISO 8373, ISO 12100, ISO 13482.
+For the area of robotics, many terms have been agreed and already published in international standards, e.g., ISO 8373, ISO 10218-1, -2, ISO 12100, ISO 13482, ISO/TS 15066 as well as standards being developed such as IEC TR 60601-4-1, IEC 80601-2-77 and IEC 80601-2-78, etc.

-Since 2012, IEEE Robotics and Automation Society started working in standards related to "Ontologies for Robotics and Automation" (http://standards.ieee.org/develop/project/1872.html).
-The work is on-going and its main objective is to provide seamless and non-ambiguous communication in a machine-readable format, between robots and/or humans and robots.
+IEEE Robotics and Automation Society published "Ontologies for Robotics and Automation" (http://standards.ieee.org/develop/project/1872.html) in 2015 to provide a core ontology that specifies the main, most general concepts, relations, and axioms of robotics and automation which is intended as a reference for knowledge representation and reasoning in robots, as well as a formal reference vocabulary for communicating knowledge about between robots and humans.